 - God does this in Bruce Almighty, twice.
 First time, he casually mentions all the horror and suffering of the "Dark Ages" were the result of him taking a vacation (Word of God states this was meant to be a joke).
 He then decides to take another vacation, leaving Bruce in charge.
 In the end, after everything has gone to hell, Bruce kneels in a street exclaiming that he's learned his lesson, begging for God to come back.

-The organs of the body held a meeting to decide which one of them should be in charge.
+- The organs of the body held a meeting to decide which one of them should be in charge.
 "I should be in charge of the body," said the Brain, "Because I do all the thinking and send out nerve signals.
 Without me, nothing would happen!"
-"I should be in charge," said The Heart, "Because I pump blood to all of you, ensuring that you get all the oxygen and nutrients you need to do your jobs."
+"I should be in charge," said the Heart, "Because I pump blood to all of you, ensuring that you get all the oxygen and nutrients you need to do your jobs."
 "I should be in charge," said the Rectum, "Because I'm responsible for waste disposal."
 All the other organs laughed at him, and he immediately shut down.
 Within a day, the blood was toxic, and aches and pains and general sickness ensued.
 "All right, Rectum!" said the Brain.
 "You can be in charge!
 Just, please, take care of this waste problem!"
 The moral of the story?
 You don't have to be smart or important to be in charge, just an asshole!

-The Trope Namer is Ankh-Morpork's current Patrician Lord Vetinari, a benevolent tyrant who stays in power not because anyone actually likes him, but because they dislike him less than any of the other options (including each other).
+- The Trope Namer is Ankh-Morpork's current Patrician Lord Vetinari, a benevolent tyrant who stays in power not because anyone actually likes him, but because they dislike him less than any of the other options (including each other).
 Several times he has been forced out of power (or quietly stepped aside when asked), then immediately resumed his usual role when the new regime collapses from its own inability to deal with the crisis that was their excuse to seize power in the first place.
-Many books set in Anhk-Morpork involve plots to overthrow him or remove him as a happy side effect of another goal (Guards!
+Many books set in Ankh-Morpork involve plots to overthrow him or remove him as a happy side effect of another goal (Guards!
 Guards!, Men at Arms, Feet of Clay, Jingo, The Truth, Making Money).
 This is, of course, just as planned — while Machiavelli may say it is better to be feared than loved, Vetinari holds that being permanent is best of all, and has remade the political system around him to work best when he's leading it.
 The trope comes into effect when people like Sam Vimes, William de Worde, and Moist von Lipwig, who don't like Vetinari at all, still find themselves forced to help stop those plots because the alternative is worse (the time-travel novel Night Watch explains quite graphically just how bad things were before Vetinari came to power).
 The conspiracy in The Truth comes closest to succeeding, but is foiled by Vetinari's symbiotic relationship with the Watch and the nascent Morporkian free press.
 Reading through the books in order, it becomes clear that over time fewer and fewer people are actually willing to attempt removing Vetinari and those few are getting more and more unhinged.
+By the time of Feet of Clay, Vimes muses that at this point, the only people who would kill Vetinari are either those who don't care if the city collapses or someone who would be on top of the pile in the event of such a collapse; the only two people in that second category are Vimes himself and Carrot, neither of whom would actually do that.
 It is explicitly stated that although Vetinari's power is resented by citizens both low and high, they do rather like that he's turned the city into the economic and cultural hub of the entire Disc and aren't inclined to go through all the fuss and muss of changing Patricians.
 He has tamed the city like a dog... and most dogs do not like it when the master is no longer around.

 The Assassins Guild understood the political game in the city better than anyone, and if they took you off the register it was because they felt your departure would not only spoil the game but also smash the board.